 $20 deposit PLUS two payments of $125, due October 13 and November 3

 We are happy to discuss other payment options if none of these work for you.

-Please make cheques payable to Brown Sugar Produce and mail to: Site 520 Box 40 RR5 Brandon Manitoba R7A 5Y5.
+Please make cheques payable to Brown Sugar Produce and mail to: Site 520 Box 40 Brandon Manitoba R7A 5Y5.
 We are also able to accept Email Money Transfer.
-Please use the email@example.com email address and include the answer to your security question in a separate email.
+Please use the firstname.lastname@example.org email address which has auto-deposit so you do not need a secret question.

 Contact us if you need to make other arrangements to get us the program payment or the deposit.

 Q: What do I do if I miss my bag?